ZetaTwo/pwny-racing/website/content/episodes/episode11.md

     weight: 110
 ---

-The eleventh episode of Pwny Racing will air on December 28th.
+The eleventh episode of Pwny Racing aired on December 28th.

-You can watch the live stream on [YouTube](https://www.youtube.com/watch?v=egCvtOGS78w).
+You can watch the recorded episode on [YouTube](https://www.youtube.com/watch?v=egCvtOGS78w).

 ## Participants